bgioggia/JokeBot/README.md

 # JokeBot
 A discord bot to make joke prompts for my improv troupe's discord.
-I've included some guiding instruction above each joke prompt, since we usually try to keep our content clean and silly rather than edgy and shocking.
-You can remove or alter these based on the type of content you want people putting in your server.

 To Run this on your own discord server you only need to follow a few steps